sybrew/the-seo-framework/readme.txt

 **For everyone:**
 	* **Added:**
 		* Documentation links have been added to the plugin details overview row.
+		* Auto-generated descriptions no longer use elements of these types for generation:
+			* `address, bdo, br, button, canvas, code, fieldset, form, h1, h2, h3, h4, h5, h6, header, hr, input, label, link, meta, nav, noscript, option, pre, samp, script, select, style, svg, table, textarea, var, video`
+		* Auto-generated descriptions now add spaces around elements of these types (they're considered as blocks) for generation:
+			`article, aside, blockquote, dd, div, dl, dt, figcaption, figure, footer, li, main, ol, p, section, tfoot, ul`
 	* **Improved:**
-		* Auto-generated descriptions no longer consider elements of these types for generation:
-			* `address, bdo, br, button, canvas, code, fieldset, form, h1, h2, h3, h4, h5, h6, header, hr, input, label, link, meta, nav, noscript, option, pre, samp, script, select, style, svg, table, textarea, var, video`
 		* Google can now respond to the `noindex` directive quicker.
 			* When `noindex` is set via The SEO Framework, we now remove the canonical URL when it points to the current page.
 	* **Changed:**
 		* The "About" link on the plugin activation page now leads to our "about us" page.
+		* The links on the plugin activation page are now prepended, instead of appended.
 		* When trailing slashes are omitted via the permalink settings, the home page URL now gets one regardless if it's a document root URL.
 			* This fixes a bug in Google Search Console, where they couldn't recognize the URL in the sitemap.
 	* **Fixed:**
+		* **Titles:**
 			* Author archives no longer use protective title prefixes (like "Private: ", or "Protected: ") from a post with the same ID as the author.
+		* **Accessibility:**
 			* The primary term selector in the Classic Editor now correctly checks the selected primary term button when interacting via a keyboard.
 				* This bug only affected the interface; internally, the primary term was correctly selected.
 			* Read this aloud: "Less than BR greater than generated: automatically generated"; Yes, that's stupid, and it will no longer be ennunciated by screen readers.
 				* Essentially, we've cleanly stripped `<br>` and other meta tags from the SEO bar items' ARIA-labels.
-		* Auto-generated descriptions now correctly add spaces between HTML block elements.
+		* **URLs:**
+			* When the home page has query parameters attached--like, for example, via WPML, it won't have a query-breaking slash added any longer.
+			* When the home page is a page, and when `<!--nextpage-->` is used, the relationship links are now correct on the first page.
+			* When pagination occurs on pages with query parameters, the query parameters are forwarded.
+				* Keep in mind that most plugins don't support pagination with query parameters, like WPML.
+This is beyond the capabilities of WordPress.
+					* For WPML, please don't use the `?lang={langid}` (parameter) setting.
+Use a the directory or (sub-)domain options instead, they're superior in behavior.
+				* Besides, if you require query parameters for your front-end plugin pages, then you've already broken WordPress.
+I urge to look into the WordPress Rewrite API.
+			* Polylang's home canonical and Open Graph URLs are now correct.
+				* We did this by whitelisting our files in their plugin; an autoincompatible implementation.
+				* We couldn't fix the sitemap URLs without breaking your site, because Polylang messes with the site URL too.
+					* The home URL in the sitemap is still and will always be incorrect.
+					* Other URLs don't always have a trailing slash, while they should have them.
+				* No, we're never going to blindly mix the languages into one sitemap.
+[Here's the reason](https://github.com/sybrew/the-seo-framework/issues/69).

 **For translators:**
 	* **Changed:**